bradley1337/FiveM-Chat/README.md

 # FiveM-Chat
-###### Simple chat script which has basic comamnds and blacklisted words. - This chat will get better along the way.
+###### A lightweight chat script which has basic comamnds and blacklisted words. - This chat will get better along the way.

 ### Commands included!